 23 – Visit the Key West Shipwreck Treasure Museum

 Step back into time as you learn all about the region’s maritime past with a trip to the fantastic Key West Shipwreck Treasures Museum.

 24 – Visit the San Carlos Institute

 Established in 1871 by Cuban exiles, the San Carlos Institute aims to preserve the Cuban people’s language, culture, and traditions.

-You don’t need to go scuba diving to admire the underwater world.
-Go on a glass-bottom boat tour from Key West and keep your eyes peeled for some exciting and colorful sea life.
+You don’t need to go scuba diving to admire the underwater world; with a glass-bottom boat tour from Key West, the undersea comes to you — keep your eyes peeled for some exciting and colorful sea life.

 27 – Enjoy a day trip to Dry Tortugas National Park